openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 # GNA Plugin {#openvino_docs_IE_DG_supported_plugins_GNA}

+## Auto-Device Plugin Execution (C++)

+@sphinxdirective
+.. raw:: html

+    <div id="switcher-cpp" class="switcher-anchor">C++</div>
+@endsphinxdirective

-## Introducing the GNA Plugin
+### Introducing the GNA Plugin

 The Intel® Gaussian & Neural Accelerator is a low-power neural coprocessor for continuous inference at the edge.

-The Intel® GNA is not intended to replace classic inference devices such as a CPU, graphics processing unit (GPU), or vision processing unit (VPU).
-It is designed for offloading continuous inference workloads such as noise reduction or speech recognition to save power and free CPU resources.
+Intel® GNA is not intended to replace typical inference devices such as the CPU, graphics processing unit (GPU), or vision processing unit (VPU).
+It is designed for offloading continuous inference workloads including but not limited to noise reduction or speech recognition to save power and free CPU resources.

 The GNA plugin provides a way to run inference on Intel® GNA, as well as in the software execution mode on CPU.

-## Devices with Intel® GNA
+### Devices with Intel® GNA

 Devices with Intel® GNA support: